ThatProgrammerr/multipaper.github.io/docs/writing-a-multithreaded-plugin.md

 # Writing a multithreaded plugin

 The Minecraft server runs game code primarily on a single thread.
-This is huge limitation as a single thread can only be so fast.
+This is huge limitation as a singular thread can only be so fast.

 Luckily, there are server cores that allow the game code to run on multiple threads.
 These include [Folia](https://papermc.io/software/folia) and [ShreddedPaper](https://github.com/MultiPaper/ShreddedPaper).
+However, a normal Bukkit plugin will not work on these server cores, and needs to be rewritten to have a multithread environment.

 ## What is a thread?

 ### Single threaded

 A thread is what your code executes on.
 One thread can execute one piece of code at a time.
-This means if your plugin is single-threaded, only one part of the plugin will be executing at a given time.
+This means if your plugin is single-threaded, only one part of the plugin will be executed at a given time.

 ```mermaid
 flowchart LR